 |Hot cocoa||1 tbs.||8|

-You may be surprised at the caffeine content of your favorite beverages or of some of the over-the-counter products in your medicine cabinet.
+You may be surprised how much caffeine is in your favorite drinks or in some of the over-the-counter medicines you take.
 Be sure to check labels.
 Many sodas and other products come in caffeine-free forms, so look for these.

 American Heart Association